Student Account Refunds

 For the fastest service, students should enroll in electronic refunding when registering a bank account in Student Information Online (SIO).
 Multiple U.S. bank accounts may be registered to one student's account and refunds are automatically deposited into a designated account within 3 business days.
 When refunds are deposited electronically, an email notification is sent to the student's CMU email address.

-In the event a student is not registered for electronic refunding, the Student Accounts Office will send notification via email when a refund check is generated and available for pick up at The HUB.
-Paper check refunds take an average of 3 days to process before being available for pick up.
+In the event a student is not registered for electronic refunding, the Student Accounts Office will send notification via email when a refund check is generated and to what address the check has been sent.
+In instances where the student has not recently updated their on-campus or local address in SIO, the check will be held by the Student Accounts Office until an address is confirmed by the student.
+Please note that during the global COVID-19 pandemic, the processing of paper checks may be delayed by up to a week.
 Refund checks should be cashed promptly as checks over 120 days may be voided.
 Please check with Student Accounts before attempting to deposit or cash any refund check older than 120 days.

 Electronic Refund Steps

 - Log in to Student Information Online (SIO)

 - Choose 'Bank Account List' under the 'Finances' tab

 - Click '+ add account', provide the required information and check the box next to 'Refund account'